project-sunbird/sunbird.org-docs/developer-docs/server-configurations/index.md

 ## Introduction

-After the Server Installation is completed there are some configurations needed for using the system.
+After completing the Sunbird installation, before you can start using it, you need to configure the following

 * [Post Installation Configurations](./post_installation_configuration)
 * [Environmental Variables for Content Services](./env_variables_content_service)